China Mobile beefs up supervision after audit finds accounting problems

-Earlier in May, the state-owned China Daily said Li Xinze, general manager of China Mobile in the southern province of Guangdong, became the 13th senior executive from the company to be placed under investigation.

-China Mobile did not respond to emails from Reuters on these reports.

-In the report by the National Audit Office issued on Friday, the government said it audited the group parent’s 2011 results and identified problems that included inflated sales and unaccountable receipts.
+In the report by the National Audit Office issued on Friday, the government said they went through the group parent’s 2011 results and identified problems that included inflated sales and unaccountable receipts.

-“The accounting information basically reflected the company’s accounting and operations accurately, but there are also inadequate supervision of its units and imperfections in its integrity and system,” the audit office said.

-For example, its Inner Mongolia and Fujian offices amassed fake and unaccountable receipts totaling around $100 million from 2009 to 2011, while some units inflated sales figures by tens of millions of dollars between 2005 and 2011.

 “The board of directors and senior management of the company have attached great importance to the problems regarding the group identified in the audit, drawn up and proactively executed detailed rectification measures and plans,” China Mobile Ltd said in a statement on the Hong Kong stock exchange.